-You should carefully consider the following risk factors and all the other information contained in this annual report and our other filings in evaluating our business and investment in our common stock.
+You should carefully consider the following risk factors and all the other information contained in this annual report in evaluating our business and investment in our common stock.
 We have not disclosed general risk factors that may be applicable to any for-profit organization, such as general economic conditions, interest rates, labor supply and technological changes.
-Investors are cautioned to take into consideration the specific risk factors we have disclosed below and general risk factors before making an investment decision.
+If any of these risks occur, our business, financial condition, results of operations and prospects could be materially and adversely affected.
+In that case, the market price of our common stock could decline and you could lose all or part of your investment.
+Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also materially harm our business, operating results and financial condition and could result in a complete loss of your investment.